Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Source catalogs

-\textbf{Macconi+20} \citep{Macconi20} is a sample of 79 radio galaxies that are 3CR sources at $z <$ 0.3 that are classified both in the optical (HERGs and LERGs) and radio bands (FR Is vs FR IIs).
-Of the total 79, 30 are FRII-HERGs, 17 FRII-BLRGs (Broad-Lines Radio Galaxies are classified as HERGs according to their NLR emission and in this work we classify them as HERGs), 19 are FRII-LERGs, and 13 are FRIs (only 12 of the FRIs have X-ray data). \cite{Macconi20} preformed X-ray analysis to compute the $L_{\mathrm{2-10~keV}}$ and $\Gamma$ (photon index) for the FRII-HERGs and FRII-LERGs using \xmm/\chandra\ data.
-Due to poor statistics and/or the complexity of the emission, \cite{Macconi20} fixed $\Gamma$=1.7 in 7 out of 19 FRII-LERGs and in 27 out of 32 FRII-HERGs.
-The $L_{\mathrm{2-10~keV}}$ and $\Gamma$ for the FRIs used in \cite{Macconi20} originate from \cite{Balmaverde06} and were also calculated using spectral fitting.
-From \cite{Balmaverde06}, 10 out of the 12 FRIs that had X-ray data had constrained $L_{\mathrm{2-10~keV}}$ and $\Gamma$ values.
-We restrict the Macconi+20 sample used in this work to those sources that have a constrained or fixed $\Gamma$ value.
+\textit{Macconi+20} \citep{Macconi20} is a sample of 79 radio galaxies that are sources from the revised Third Cambridge Catalogue of Radio Sources (3CR) that are at $z <$ 0.3 and are classified both in the optical (HERGs and LERGs) and radio bands (FR Is vs. FR IIs).
+Of the total 79, 30 are FR II-HERGs, 17 FR II broad-line radio galaxies (which are classified as HERGs according to their narrow-line-region emission and in this work we classify them as HERGs), 19 are FR II-LERGs, and 13 are FR Is (only 12 of the FR Is have X-ray data). \cite{Macconi20} preformed X-ray analysis to compute the $L_{\mathrm{2-10~keV}}$ and $\Gamma$ (photon index) for the FR II-HERGs and FR II-LERGs using \xmm/\chandra\ data.
+Due to poor statistics and/or the complexity of the emission, \cite{Macconi20} fixed $\Gamma$=1.7 in 7 out of 19 FR II-LERGs and in 27 out of 32 FR II-HERGs.
+The $L_{\mathrm{2-10~keV}}$ and $\Gamma$ for the FR Is used in \cite{Macconi20} originate from \cite{Balmaverde06} and were also calculated using spectral fitting.
+From \cite{Balmaverde06}, 10 out of the 12 FR Is that had X-ray data had constrained $L_{\mathrm{2-10~keV}}$ and $\Gamma$ values.
+We restricted the Macconi+20 sample used in this work to those sources that have a constrained or fixed $\Gamma$ value.